 Riding a wave with precision and skill requires a confident, well-concentrated effort.
 It can be a major adrenaline rush.
 Sliding through the tube, fully shaded, tucked deep in a watery cavern (pictured above) surfers experience elevated levels of adrenaline which raises the heart rate and increases their reaction time.

 If a surfer unexpectedly manages to escape the barreling pit then he or she will be rewarded with a sudden surge of dopamine, a chemical neurotransmitter, released in the brain causing the surfer to experience joy and happiness.
 This is essentially the definition of, “stoked.”
 Even the mere anticipation of waves can release dopamine as the surfer’s brain intuitively knows there is some kind of reward in store (waves!).
 Endorphins are chemical neurotransmitters responsible for feelings and emotions, they trigger a euphoric response in the brain while surfing.
 More stoked.
-Endorphins help the surfer stay focused, feel less pain and put she or him in a better mood.
+Endorphins help the surfer stay focused, feel less pain and put her or him in a better mood.
 In fact, endorphins feel so good (as they trigger the natural opiate receptors in our brains) that surfing is used for therapy by such organizations as Operation Amped, which helps disabled and traumatized war veterans get in the ocean and surf.
 Many of the veterans claim that on days that they surf with Operation Amped, they don’t have to take their morphine drugs.
 Serotonin (which can be produced simply by exposure to sunlight) is yet another neurotransmitter that can give the surfer a calming sense of accomplishment or self-worth.

 While the initial adrenaline rush may give the surfer an advantage in the water, it’s effect wears off once onshore.
 However, the happy surf-stoke feeling lingers.
 Research suggests these persistent effects of surf euphoria are the result of sea spray.